NicholasJVormack/MERNDOCKERV0.0.1/README.md

 7. Now, you will setup Jenkins and Install all of the plugins using the link: localhost:8080

-8. Finally, you will setup your CI pipeline directly to your github remote repository : ) --There are guides on YouTube to complete this step.
+8. Finally, you will setup your CI pipeline directly to your github remote repository : ) --There are guides on YouTube to complete step 8.
 MERNDOCKERV0.0.1